 - Do you provide all the necessary supplies?

-Why Does a Dog Groomer Deserve a Tip?
+Does a Dog Groomer Really Deserve a Tip?

-Many dog owners forget that dog grooming can be a physically demanding job… and quite frustrating at times!
+Yet keep in mind that dog grooming can be a physically demanding job… and quite frustrating at times, too!

 Most groomers start with a general assessment of your dog’s current grooming condition.